 Glycation hardens collagen and elastin causing it to become brittle and break.
 As we age, our metabolism slows down and glycation speeds up.
 Yet Glycation cannot be stopped by avoiding sugar.
 A 2005 study found avoiding dietary sugars while following the Atkins diet doubled the rate of advanced glycation .

 In normal people speak: avoiding ALL carbs caused participants collagen to break down faster.

 What you should do: reduce simple carbs like chocolate and enjoy complex carbs such as sweet potatoes.

 The good news: this process may slow down with effective topical products!

 Be sure to consult your doctor before making any drastic changes to your diet.
-All this being said… live your life!
-Enjoy treats in moderation.
+All this being said, live your life!
+Enjoy treats in moderation, similar to an 80/20 rule.
 There’s no reason to be miserable in the name of vanity.